DmytroDemianchuk/boxfit-backend/README.md

 ```

 ## Start and run
+To build app
 ```
-make build - to build app
+make build
 ```
+To run app
 ```
-make run - to run app
+make run
 ```